Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 sudo ./docker/dockerize.sh test test --version
 ```

-The docker image `test-test:1.0.0` will be built, the version `1.0.0` is derived from the version in the `package.json`.
+The docker image `test-test:1.0.0` will be built, `1.0.0` is derived from the version in the `package.json`.

 You can change the image name, and push to a docker image repository for future use.
 We do not need to do that in this tutorial here.